 HMRC are proposing a new system to replace the annual tax return, which is referred to as "Making tax Digital" (MTD).
-The main changes which will come about from the new proposals will be that quarterly digital reporting will become compulsory.
-This implementation is to go live from 2018 with the first deadlines being in the summer of 2018.
-But as we write this guide a considerable amount of detail requires to be "fleshed out".
+The main changes which will come about from the new proposals will be that quarterly digital reporting for VAT will become compulsory.
+This implementation is to go live this year with the first deadlines being in the summer.
+But as we write this guide a considerable amount of detail still requires to be "fleshed out".

-To help our clients prepare for MTD we are running workshops explaining the new reporting regime and the relevant obligations throughout 2017 and 2018.
+To help our clients prepare for MTD we are running workshops explaining the new reporting regime and the relevant obligations throughout 2018 and 2019.

-Please email us at info@robinsonslondon.com to be kept up to date with our workshop programmes in 2017 and 2018.
+Please email us at info@robinsonslondon.com to be kept up to date with our workshop programmes.